Fudgy Mint Chocolate Brookies

 This post may contain affiliate links.

 They’re dense, moist, rich, and are pure holiday comfort food.
 And there’s zero cakey factor.
 Whew, what a relief.
 I only like cakey if it’s cake.

 There’s an abundance of Cool Mint Oreo Cookie chunks in every bite.
-The cookie bits add incredible texture and are a great crunchy contrast to the fudgy, smooth dough.
+The cookie bits add incredible texture and are a great crunchy contrast to the fudgy, smooth brownie.

-The brookies are an adaptation of my trusty blondie recipe because it’s a no-hassle , no-fuss, no mixer required, one-bowl recipe that goes from pantry to oven in 5 minutes, perfect for last minute dessert needs or anytime you need an easy-to-make yet impressive-tasting dessert.
+These mint chocolate brownies are an adaptation of my trusty blondie recipe because it’s a no-hassle, no-fuss, no mixer required, one-bowl recipe that goes from pantry to oven in 5 minutes, perfect for last minute dessert needs or anytime you need an easy-to-make yet impressive-tasting dessert.

 Another tip is to line your baking pans with aluminum foil, and then spray them with PAM Cooking Spray.
 This saves big time on cleanup time.
 You can lift the dessert right out of the pan using the foil overhang, peel off the foil, and your pan will hardly even look dirty.
 Score.

 PAM for Baking is a floured cooking spray and I swear by it.
 Even in pans I don’t line, like loaf or muffin pans, the non-stick, no-residue qualities result in food that I trust won’t stick, and makes cleanup a breeze.

 PAM Original, Baking, and Butter sprays leave up to 99% less residue than bargain brands while still offering superior no-stick results, and have zero calories per serving.